Himalayan Women Trail Leaders Phase 2

-The Himalayan Women Trail Leaders (HWTL) Initiative is a groundbreaking project in Nepal with the mission of elevating the roles and visibility of female Nepali trekking guides in the male-dominated trekking tourism industry.
+The Himalayan Women Trail Leaders (HWTL) Initiative is a groundbreaking project in Nepal initiated through the 501(c)(3) non-profit organization, The Porter Voice Collective, with the mission of elevating the roles and visibility of female Nepali trekking guides in the male-dominated trekking tourism industry.
 This initiative represents a significant step toward achieving gender equity in Nepal’s mountain tourism sector, where women have historically faced systemic barriers to entry and advancement.
 By creating an innovative online platform, HWTL empowers consumers to directly select and book female trekking guides for their treks in Nepal, offering a personalized experience tailored to their expectations and needs.
 This platform not only enhances the visibility of female guides but also provides them with opportunities to showcase their skills and expertise on a global stage.

 WHY GENDER EQUITY MATTER IN THE TREKKING TOURISM INDUSTRY